 There are enough taxis that use taximeters and that are inexpensive compared to Germany.

-Hong Kong for crusaders
+Hong Kong for cruise passengers

 There are two cruise terminals in Hong Kong.
 The Hong Kong Ocean Terminal mainly handles smaller cruise ships.
 The location at the top of Kowloon is superb: just a stone's throw away from Tsim Sha Tsui Promenade at Victoria Harbor and the Harbor City Shopping Complex.
 The distances to trains and buses and the Star Ferry are short.